 Should I peel the potatoes?

 Totally up to you!
 Leave ’em on if you like them that way!
-I usually leave the peels on as I mentioned above because I will always choose the easier way to do things.
+As I mentioned above, I usually leave the peels because I will always choose the easier way to do things.
 I’ve been told by family/friends that they prefer it that way – I really don’t think peels are a big deal.

-I usually use either all russet potatoes or a combination of russet and yukon gold potatoes.
-You can use any type of potato you want, but you may need to adjust the ingredients accordingly as all potatoes absorb different amounts of liquid.
+I usually use either all russet potatoes or a combination of russet and Yukon gold potatoes.
+You can use any potato you want, but you may need to adjust the ingredients accordingly, as all potatoes absorb different amounts of liquid.
 I’ve tried the recipe listed below many times with all russets as well as using a combination of russet and Yukon.
 The latter turns out a bit sweeter, just so you know.
-I’m not sure which way I prefer them but if I HAD to choose, I’d say the combo.
+I’m not sure which way I prefer them, but I’d say the combo if I HAD to choose.

 What additions can I add to the mashed potatoes?

 My recipe is pretty basic but feel free to have fun with it.
 Outside of potatoes, water, and salt, I add garlic, butter, milk, and a couple of optional ingredients like heavy cream and parmesan.
 You can also sprinkle in bacon, cheddar cheese, green onions, chives, sour cream, cream cheese, I mean, the list goes on.

 - 3 pounds medium russet potatoes or a combination of russet and yukon gold, peeled or unpeeled*

 - 6-8 cloves garlic I like 8